Report a Claim

 - AIS: 1.866.270.3357

-For claim reporting forms and more detailed reporting instructions, go to Claim Forms.
 Prompt filing of the correct forms with all the necessary information helps speed claim investigation and the proper payments of any benefits.
 Late filings or late payments may also result in penalties imposed on your company and/or A.I.M.
-Mutual or A.E.I.C. as your insurer.
+Mutual Insurance Companies as your insurer.

 In Massachusetts, there is no statutory requirement to report claims involving less than five calendar days of disability to the Department of Industrial Accidents (DIA).
 It is critical, however, that medical-only claims be reported to A.I.M.
 Mutual Insurance Companies in a prompt fashion.
-Use the A.I.M.
-Works Med-Fax form in the employer Claim Forms/Massachusetts/Claim Kit.
+File a medical-only report with us using the A.I.M.
+Works Med-Fax form.

 See the Massachusetts Statutory Benefit Provisions for the current level of benefits under Massachusetts workers compensation law.